 Descriptive statistics and basic measures for income inequality from 1984 to 2009 are provided in Table 2.
 In terms of descriptive statistics, mean income changed only slightly during the period, but standard deviation increased by 35%.
-Specifically, standard deviation rose rapidly in the period 1984 to 1989, during the implementation of the fundamental tax reform-a reduction in the tax rates for those in the top income bracket and enlargement of tax deduction.
+Specifically, standard deviation rose rapidly in the period 1984 to 1989, during the implementation of the fundamental tax reform and a reduction in the tax rates for those in the top income bracket and enlargement of tax deduction.
 The same trends from an intertemporal perspective were observed with regard to inequality measures.
 Median income fell in this period, and there was a notable increase in inequality.
 In particular, the squared coefficient of variation (SCV), the Theil index (TI), and the two Atkinson indices (AI) increased by more than 80%.
-Concerning the specific percentiles of income, P10 (proportion of the income at 10 percentail to the median income) declined but P90 (that at 90 percentail) increased, leading to an increase of P90/P10.
+Concerning the specific percentiles of income, P10 declined but P90 increased, leading to an increase of P90/P10.
 These statistics reveal an increasing income inequality from 1984 to 2009.